About Tim Glenn

 Tim Glenn is a veteran musician and vocalist based out of Colorado Springs, CO.
 His music career started in a dorm room at Howard Payne University in Brownwood, TX and has branched over three decades throughout Texas, Tennessee and Colorado.

 Tim's first band, Main Street, was signed to a one record deal in 1989, but just before their album, On Bended Knee was released, the label filed for bankruptcy and the recording never saw the light of day.
 Tim went on to record his first solo project, Shock the World, as an indie artist, receiving high acclaim for his songwriting and vocal talents, winning the Gospel Music Association vocal competition in Dallas Texas in 1992.
 Part of the prize was the opportunity to open for one of Tim's favorite artists, Morgan Cryar.
 (Tim even named his first son after him!)

-Tim also serves as the lead vocalist for the hottest cover band in southern Colorado, SofaKillers.
-His vocal talents allow Tim to sing a variety of genres with the band, featuring songs from Journey, Def Leppard, Maroon 5, Styx, Toto, Van Halen and even country artists like Brooks & Dunn, Tim McGraw and Luke Bryan.
-In 2019 and 2020, SofaKillers was voted Best Local Band by local readers in the Colorado Springs Gazette.
+Tim also serves as the lead vocalist for SofaKillers, a cover band that has been voted one of the top bands in Colorado Springs 11 out of the last 12 years.
+His vocal talents allow Tim to sing a variety of genres with the band, featuring songs from Journey, Def Leppard, Maroon 5, Styx, Toto, Van Halen and even country artists like Brooks & Dunn, Tim McGraw, Luke Bryan and Chris Stapleton.

-Tim now serves as the head of Public Relations for Compassion International, a holistic child development ministry that serves over 2-million children in developing countries.
+Tim now serves as the Director of Global Public Relations for Compassion International, a holistic child development ministry that serves over 2-million children in 26 developing countries.
 He and his wife Jennifer have two sons, Morgan and Grayson.
 They live in Colorado Springs, Colorado.